 Expert Judges at Science Fairs

-Lincoln Laboratory technical staff have been volunteering as judges for various science and engineering fairs since 2000, including the Massachusetts State Science and Engineering Fair, InvenTeams competitions, and Lexington High School's Science and Engineering Fair.
-At the 2010 Massachusetts State Science and Engineering Fair, Lincoln Laboratory became a bronze donor of the event by sponsoring winners in the Physics and Engineering competitions.
-Additionally, nine Laboratory scientists participated in the science fair as judges.
+Lincoln Laboratory technical staff have been volunteering as judges for various science and engineering fairs since 2000, including the Massachusetts State Science and Engineering Fair, Carlisle Middle School Science Fair, and Lexington High School's Science and Engineering Fair.
+Lincoln Laboratory is a bronze donor of the Massachusetts State Science and Engineering Fair, sponsoring winners in the Physics and Engineering competitions.
+Additionally, the Laboratory typically sends at least 10 scientists to participate in the science fair as judges.

-The main goal of LLCO's special events is to engage Lincoln Laboratory employees in activities to support worthy causes and contribute to the overall quality of life within and outside of our community.
-Our community service and giving programs include:
+The main goal of Lincoln Laboratory giving events is to engage Lincoln Laboratory employees in activities to support worthy causes and contribute to the overall quality of life within and outside of our community.
+Our community service and giving programs grow every year and include:

 - Support Our Troops program